Step Up (TV series)

-Step Up (previously titled Step Up: High Water) is an American drama television series, based on the Step Up film series.
+Step Up (previously titled Step Up: High Water) is an American drama television series created by Holly Sorensen and produced by Lionsgate Television.
+It is served as a reboot and based on the Step Up film series.
 It premiered on January 31, 2018, on YouTube Red.
-The series was created by Holly Sorensen, who also serves as an executive producer alongside Channing Tatum and Jenna Dewan.
-After being canceled by YouTube Red after two seasons, Starz picked up the series for a third season, which premiered on October 16, 2022.
-In December 2022, the series was canceled after three seasons.
+Creator Sorensen who also serves as an executive producer alongside Channing Tatum and Jenna Dewan.
+After being cancelled by YouTube Red after two seasons, Starz picked up the series for a third season, which premiered on October 16, 2022.
+In December 2022, the series was cancelled after three seasons.

 Premise

 The series follows the students and faculty of "High Water", Atlanta's most cutthroat performing arts school.
 When twins Tal and Janelle relocate from Ohio, they find themselves thrust into a world where every move is a test.
 As they attempt to navigate their new world— on and off the dance floor— they will discover just how deep they are willing to dig to realize their dreams and seize their moment.